stklcode/juraclient/README.md

 This client allows to simply connect any Java application to the public transport API to implement a monitor for the local bus station or any other custom queries.
 API versions 1.x and 2.x are supported.

+## Supported versions
+Version 2.x requires Java 11 or later.
+It also contains some new features and allows configuration using a dedicated configuration object.

+Version 1.x requires Java 8 or later.
+This version currently receives security and bugfix updates.
+However, new features might not be backported.

 ## Usage Examples

 ### Initialization